Netgear Prosafe 5 Port Gigabit 10/1000 Plus Switch

 We recommend that you retain your retail packaging within the first 28 days of purchase.

-Subject to 2 years manufacturer's warranty, direct with Netgear.
+The Switch is Subject to Lifetime manufacturer's warranty, direct with Netgear.

 Please follow the RMA procedure on link,

 To log a new online support query or to reply to an existing case, please do the following: